wpmudev/qa/readme.txt

 * Fixed: BP Default child theme issues
 * Fixed: BP 1.5 compatibility
 * Fixed: Tag search when not logged in
+* No more slow down message for Administrators (users with manage_options capability)

 = 1.0.2 =
 * BuddyPress integration